zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Incorrect args for pair coefficients
 ------------------------------------

-The parameters in the :doc:`pair_coeff <pair_coeff>`, command for a specified :doc:`pair_style <pair_style>`
-have a missing or erroneous argument.
+The parameters in the :doc:`pair_coeff <pair_coeff>`, command for a specified :doc:`pair_style <pair_style>` have a missing or erroneous argument.
 Outside of normal typos, this error can have several sources.
-In all cases, the first step is to compare one's code to the expected format relevant :doc:`pair_style <pair_style>` page.
-This can uncover cases where a pair style was changed, but the pair coefficients were not updated.
-This can happen especially with pair style variants such as :doc:`pair_style eam <pair_style>` vs. :doc:`pair_style eam/alloy <pair_style>` that are very similar but accept different numbers of coefficients.
-Note also that using multiple pair styles with commands such as :doc:`pair_style hybrid <pair_hybrid>`.
-Using hybrid pair styles requires adding an extra "label" argument in the :doc:`pair_coeff <pair_coeff>` commands that designates which pair style the command line refers to.
+In all cases, the first step is to compare the command arguments to the expected format found in the corresponding :doc:`pair_style <pair_style>` page.
+This can reveal cases where, for example, a pair style was changed, but the pair coefficients were not updated.
+This can happen especially with pair style variants such as :doc:`pair_style eam <pair_eam>` vs. :doc:`pair_style eam/alloy <pair_style>` that look very similar but accept different parameters (the latter 'eam/alloy' variant takes element type names while 'eam' does not).

+Another common source of coefficient errors is when using multiple pair styles with commands such as :doc:`pair_style hybrid <pair_hybrid>`.
+Using hybrid pair styles requires adding an extra "label" argument in the coefficient commands that designates which pair style the command line refers to, and may require different arguments per pair style.
 Other errors might require a close look at files that are read in by the input script, such as data files or restart files.

 .. _err0024: